jadf9010/SSH-key-connecting-bitbucket/README.md

 Before you can use SSH keys to secure a connection with Bitbucket Server the following must have already been done:
 -
 - Your Bitbucket Server administrator must have already enabled SSH access, on Bitbucket Server.
 - You must have already created an SSL key.
-See Creating SSH keys.
-Alternatively, you can use an existing key, if it isn't already being used for a personal account in Bitbucket Server.

-If you want to see where the system keep the SSH keys (Public and Private) -
-- Open the terminal
-- cd ~/.ssh
-- ls

-**You'll see the SSH keys (Public and Private)**
-> config\
-> id_rsa.pub\
-> id_rsa\
-> user-Bitbucket.pub\
-> user-Bitbucket\
-> key_backup

 Using SSH keys to allow access to Bitbucket Server repositories To get the SSH key to work with your build, or other, system, you need to: